evotools/nf-LO/README.md

 ### Custom fasta
 The source and target genomes can be specified as local or remote (un)compressed fasta files using the `--source` and `--target` flags.
 ### Download from NCBI
 *nf-LO* can download fasta files from ncbi directly using the [datasets API](https://www.ncbi.nlm.nih.gov/datasets/).
-Users provide a GCA/GCF code using the `--ncbi_source` and `--ncbi_target` flags as follow:
+Users provide a GCA/GCF code in the `--source`/`--target` field, and add the `--ncbi_source` and `--ncbi_target` flags as follow:
 ```
-nextflow run evotools/nf-LO --ncbi_source GCF_001549955.1 --ncbi_target GCF_011751205.1 -profile conda
+nextflow run evotools/nf-LO --source "GCF_001549955.1" --target "GCF_011751205.1" --ncbi_source --ncbi_target  -profile conda
 ```
 ### Download from iGenomes
 *nf-LO* can also download genomes from the [iGenomes](https://emea.support.illumina.com/sequencing/sequencing_software/igenome.html) site.
-To do this users provide a genome identifier with the `--igenomes_source` and `--igenomes_target` flags as follow:
+Users provide a GCA/GCF code in the `--source`/`--target` field, and add the `--igenomes_source` and `--igenomes_target` flags as follow:
 ```
-nextflow run evotools/nf-LO --igenomes_source equCab2 --target_igenome dm6 -profile conda
+nextflow run evotools/nf-LO --source "equCab2" --target "dm6" --igenomes_source --target_igenome -profile conda
 ```

 Note it is possible to mix source and target flags.
 For example using `--igenomes_source` with `--ncbi_target`.